Archit-python777/python-projects/README.md

 # python-projects
-My collection of Pythin scripts built for learning, automation, and freelancing
+My collection of Python scripts built for learning, automation, and freelancing